kcdarlington/derp.io/projects/log4shell/vm.md

 ---

 <span style="color: #003057; font-size:24px; font-weight: bold;">Virtual Machine:

-<ul>(Note: downloads can be very slow when project first releases due to very high traffic in first few hours/day) </ul>
+(Note: downloads can be very slow when project first releases due to very high traffic in first few hours/day)

 * Apple M1 based systems
   * You cannot complete this project on an M1 based system.